fandemonium/2015-11-16-ISU/lessons/automation/MergingPythonAndBash.md

 # Merging Python and UNIX

+Adapted from UT Biocomputing course and Python Data Carpentry materials.

 ## Putting Python in a script

 So far, we have run python from notebook.
 We might not want to do that for every solution.
 The notebook, for example, cannot be included in a pipeline.